As Government Shutdown Drags On, So Do Economic Worries

 Ten days into the partial government shutdown, it's time to ask a dreaded question: What if this keeps going?

-A new congressional session begins Thursday, when Democrats become the majority in the House.
-There's no indication that progress will be made before then on the political standoff over funding a border wall that President Donald Trump is demanding.
+A new congressional session begins Thursday, at which time Democrats become the majority in the House.
+There's no indication that progress will be made before then on the political standoff over funding a border wall that President Trump is demanding.

-What's Running — and What Isn't — During The Shutdown
+What's running — and what isn't — during the shutdown

-Nine federal departments and agencies are affected by the shutdown, including Agriculture, Commerce, Justice, Homeland Security, Housing and Urban Development, Interior, State, Transportation, and the Treasury.
+Nine federal departments and agencies are affected by the shutdown, including Agriculture, Commerce, Justice, Homeland Security, Housing and Urban Development, Interior, State, Transportation and the Treasury.

 But the entire government isn't closed, and many of its parts are still functioning.
 The Department of Veterans Affairs tweeted a reminder that payments to veterans are unaffected by the shutdown.
 Social Security checks will keep being sent.
 And at least for the month of January, Supplemental Nutrition Assistance Program (SNAP) benefits will still be distributed to eligible households.

-The Postal Service, an independent agency, is unaffected, and notes that its operations are funded not by taxes, but by the sale of postage and other products and services.
+The U.S. Postal Service, an independent agency, is unaffected and notes that its operations are funded not by taxes, but by the sale of postage and other products and services.

 The Department of Agriculture released a list of activities that will and won't continue during a shutdown that continues into the new year.
-Some things that will not be affected: meat, poultry, and egg inspection.
-As well as Forest Service law enforcement, emergency and natural disaster response.
+Some things that will not be affected: meat, poultry and egg inspection, as well as Forest Service law enforcement and emergency and natural disaster response.
 School lunch programs will continue into February.
 Other domestic nutrition assistance programs, such as WIC (Women, Infants, and Children), can continue to operate with any state and local funding that's available, but won't receive federal funds during the shutdown.

-However, recreational sites operated by the U.S. Forest System will be closed, unless an external group has stepped in to fill the void left by the absence of federal employees.
+However, recreational sites operated by the U.S. Forest Service will be closed, unless an external group has stepped in to fill the void left by the absence of federal employees.

 USDA Farm Service Agency offices have already closed.
 There won't be provisioning of new rural development loans and grants, and there won't be new timber sales.